Ghosts Next Door

 "Yeah, I did it," I deadpan.

-“I’m proud of you, do you feel better?”
+"I'm proud of you.
+Do you feel better?"
 She asks.

-“It’s okay, no worries.
-At least you can say you did it, I’m happy for you!
-Yay!”
+"It's okay, no worries.
+At least you can say you did it; I'm happy for you!
+Yay!"
 She laughed.

-“Of course, you go and we’ll talk later!
-Bye!”
+"Of course, you go, and we'll talk later!
+Bye!"

 Always the bright spark my sister; I didn't get it as bad as she did.
 What I did get from my old man was less of what he'd intended because of her.
 She saved me from the beatings because he thought that I knew he was going into her room late at night.
 It used to be his habit to come into my room after and start hitting me with his belt just to shut me up.
 After that, she began to keep him long into the night, just so she could save me from the belt.

-It’s on days like this that the drive from Ka’a’awa to Kahalu’u lulls the spirit into a state of comfort where one feels as if all that troubles your life bears no relevance within the comfort of a 1966 Mustang fastback.
-It’s only when all that beautiful countryside melds into the Kahalu’u district that it becomes apparent that civilization quickly approaches.
-Another forty minutes later and I am sitting at the top of the Hawaiian Memorial Cemetery gazing at my sister’s headstone; I guess there wasn’t a way that I was going to leave this part of the island without stopping to say hello.
-The engraving on her headstone was simple; it contained her date of birth, her date of passing, and her name where the edges were decorated with lehua flowers intertwined with maile and mokihana.
-On the last day of her life, her system was filled with a variety of prescription medicines and many more different colored pills.
-Her last communication to me was by text and then a phone call.
-A former friend of mines was getting married and I was wrestling with the question of attending or going back home.
-We had a falling out but he called me at the last minute and wanted to bury the hatchet; I was still mad about not having any satisfaction.
-That’s when my sister sent me a text to not turn around and go back home but rather to stay the course and attend the wedding services and put closure on the matter.
+On days like this, the drive from Ka'a'awa to Kahalu'u lulls the spirit into a state of comfort where one feels as if all that troubles your life bears no relevance within the comfort of a 1966 Mustang fastback.
+It's only when all that beautiful countryside melds into the Kahalu'u district that it becomes apparent that civilization quickly approaches.
+Another forty minutes later, I was sitting at the top of the Hawaiian Memorial Cemetery gazing at my sister's headstone; there wasn't a way to leave this part of the island without saying hello.
+The engraving on her headstone was simple; it contained her date of birth, her date of passing, and her name, where the edges were decorated with lehua flowers intertwined with maile and mokihana.

 After the reception, she called and congratulated me,